The Latest: Worker killed in Los Angeles port accident ID’d

 A port spokesman says Santoyo and an unidentified worker were repairing the tire of a container-handling top loader Wednesday morning when there was an explosion.

 Preliminary reports indicated the tire, which was several feet tall, may have exploded.

-The injured worker was taken to a hospital.
-There’s no immediate word on his condition.
+The other worker was taken to a hospital.
+There’s no immediate word on his injuries or condition.

 A dockworker has been killed and another seriously injured in an accident at a Port of Los Angeles container terminal.

 A port statement says the accident occurred at 7:25 a.m.
 Wednesday at Fenix Marine Services and involved container handling equipment.